EDITED BY F. J. POWICKE,

 of later evidence this seems very likely.
 The next few years are a

-blank, until about 1629, when he appears as usher in a school founded
+he appears as usher in a school founded

 at Little Haddo, Chelmsford, by Rev. Thomas Hooker, preacher at